Straubinger/skolevalg/README.md

 - `invalid` = Number of invalid votes
 - `not_voted` = Number of students that have not voted
 - `valid` = Number of valid votes
-- `stemmeberettigede` = Electorate (schools with an electorate of 0 did not participate in the election)
+- `electorate` = Electorate (schools with an electorate of 0 did not participate in the election)
 - `municipality` = Municipality where the school is located
 - `zip_code` = Zip code of the school
 - `region` = Region where the school is located